Regulations governing the EMI license in Lithuania

 • Currency conversion linked to the provision of payment services

-• Payment initiation or account information services, where included in the authorised scope
+• Payment initiation or account information services, where included in the authorized scope

 Overview of requirements to obtain an EMI license in Lithuania